 $ sudo filebeat keystore list ES_PWD

-filebeat keystore list shows key names only and never prints secret values.
+filebeat keystore list shows key names only and never prints the secret value.

-- Reference the secret in the output configuration.
+- Reference the keystore key in the Filebeat output configuration.

-- Test the Filebeat configuration for syntax errors.
+- Test the Filebeat configuration after replacing the plain-text secret.

 Related: How to test a Filebeat configuration

-- Restart the Filebeat service to load the updated keystore.
+- Restart the Filebeat service so it reloads the updated keystore.

 $ sudo systemctl restart filebeat

-Restarting Filebeat pauses log shipping until the service returns to an active state.
+Restarting Filebeat briefly pauses log shipping until the service is back in an active (running) state.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.